NAP consistency & local citations

 NAP consistency is the visible surface of a deeper problem: entity resolution.
 When Google, Bing, Apple's data ingestion, and any AI assistant's underlying retrieval all read your NAP from multiple sources, they need to converge on a single canonical entity.
 Schema.org markup makes this faster and more reliable.

 Add LocalBusiness JSON-LD to your homepage with a full property breakdown (street, locality, region, postcode, country, telephone, geo coordinates, opening hours, sameAs array).
 The sameAs array is the explicit declaration that all the listed URLs describe the same entity.
-Linking your domain to your GBP listing, your Wikidata Q-number if you have one, your Companies House page, and your major social profiles tells crawlers and AI systems "treat all these as one entity".
+Linking your domain to your GBP listing, your Wikidata Q-number if you have one, your Secretary of State filing where publicly indexed, and your major social profiles tells crawlers and AI systems "treat all these as one entity".
 This accelerates entity convergence on a new or rebranded business and reinforces it on an established one.

 For multi-location businesses, each location page should have its own LocalBusiness schema with that location's specific details.
 The corporate homepage can use Organization schema linking out to all the location pages via hasPart or department relationships, depending on the legal structure.